 Associate Professor of Guitar

 Nicholas Ciraldo holds a Bachelor of Music from Indiana University, where he studied with Ernesto Bitetti and Luis Zea.
-He also holds a Master of Music, with Performance Honors from the New England Conservatory of Music, where he studied with David Leisner and Eliot Fisk.
-He holds a Doctor of Musical Arts degree from the University of Texas at Austin, where he studied with Adam Holzman as a Freeman Fellow, and his research involved the 1928 Manuscript of the Villa-Lobos guitar studies.
+He also holds a Master of Music with Honors and Distinction in Performance from the New England Conservatory of Music, where he studied with David Leisner and Eliot Fisk.
+He holds a Doctor of Musical Arts degree from the University of Texas at Austin as a three-year recipient of the “Freeman Fellowship,” and he studied with Adam Holzman.
+His doctoral research involved the “1928 Manuscript” of the Etudes for Guitar by Heitor Villa-Lobos.

-CDs: available through amazon.com, itunes.com, and cdbaby.com
+CDs: amazon.com, itunes.com, cdbaby.com